mrsteele/openai-tokens/README.md

 While this is in the early stages of development, there are some big ideas to continue to expland.
 Try out the following features

 * **Token Truncation** - Truncate your prompts so they fit in your requests.
 Useful if you don't really mind having a sentence cut off.
 This library will cut between words until the tokens fit in the request.
-* **Verbose Information** - This service can be used to measure impact before sendoff.
+* **Validate** - This service can be used to measure impact before sendoff.
 It provides information for you to determine if the request will work for your ideal limitations.

 ### Truncate